Jacob Weeks leads Mainland over Pleasantville in boys soccer

 “I love having him back this year,” Weidman said.
 “Having him back actually helps us.
 I didn’t know what to expect with him coming back, yet he has done a really, really nice job of fitting in and (Tuesday) he got rewarded with two goals.”

 Mainland senior Bret Bathoie scored in the 42nd minute to make it 4-0.
-But about four minutes later, Pleasantville sophomore Matthew Monroy scored that cut his team’s deficit to 4-1.
+But about four minutes later, Pleasantville sophomore Matthew Monroy scored to cut his team’s deficit to 4-1.

 “The frustrating part is we are just getting to know each other,” said Eykyn, who noted that his team is very young and starts four freshmen.